quinise/OnlineObi/README.md

 # Online Obi

 Forgot your pennies or kola nuts?
-Don't want to crouch in the street?
-MObi casts IFA Obi divination on your phone!
+Online Obi casts IFA Obi divination on your phone!
 Each cast includes an Odu and it's interpretation, a yes/no/maybe result, and a set of four kola nuts.
 Casts can be saved (Core Data) for later recollection in this Swift application.

 ## Project Goals